The Big Griz

 Trip Start/Finish

 The ‘official’ start point is Victoria (Beacon Hill), but it is possible to jump in anywhere along the route.
-Some riders will decide to begin their trip in Vancouver instead of commencing the trip on the island as a way to trim some miles to save time.
+Some riders will decide to begin their trip in Vancouver instead of commencing the trip on the island as a way to trim some miles and save time.
 The finish line for the Big Griz is the village of Banff in Banff National Park.

 It’s certainly possible to break the route into two outings – Kelowna is a natural fit for a finish and restart point.
-(Note: when scouting this route I traveled between Victoria and Kelowna in one trip and then cycled from Kelowna to Canmore for a section trip.)
+(Note: when scouting this route, I traveled between Victoria and Kelowna in one trip and then cycled from Kelowna to Canmore for a section trip.)

-If you are planning on riding the full route you can fly into Victoria or Vancouver and then fly out of Calgary.
-A few other locations along the route including Penticton and Kelowna have airports that are serviced from Calgary and Vancouver.
+If you are planning on riding the full route, you can fly into Victoria or Vancouver and then fly out of Calgary.
+A few other locations along the route, including Penticton and Kelowna have airports that are serviced from Calgary and Vancouver.
 Once in Banff or Canmore, it’s possible to get a reliable shuttle to the Calgary airport.
 Brewster Express (https://www.banffjaspercollection.com/brewster-express/) and The Banff Airporter (https://banffairporter.com/) are two reliable bike-friendly options.

 Route Direction